 Château de Chantilly

-Let's start with the most indulgent of domains: the Château de Chantilly.
-Built in the Middle Ages and shaped by its owners through the centuries (the Orgemont family, Montmorency, Bourbon...), the castle is a must-visit to delve into the history of France, offering year-round activities for both young and old.
+Let’s start with the most indulgent of all estates: Château de Chantilly.
+Built in the Middle Ages and shaped over the centuries by its various owners (the Orgemont, Montmorency, and Bourbon families), the château is a true must-visitfor anyone wanting to learn more about the history of France, with wonderful activities for both children and adults all year round.

 What’s on the agenda?
-Chocolate sculptures to admire in the Gallery of Stags, a guided tour on the art of dining in royal times, and, of course, a workshop to learn how to whip up the famous Chantilly cream.
-Yum!
-The place is packed with kid-friendly activities, including flamboyant equestrian shows and various outdoor games and investigations.
-Naturally, the beauty of the castle also lies in its three gardens where it’s delightful to picnic in the sun, relax in a bucolic hamlet, and frolic near the sheep (and kangaroos!) in the park.
-A visit to the "Great Stables", a masterpiece of 17th-century architecture housing the Museum of the Horse, is a must for aspiring knights and horse lovers!
+Giotto paintings acquired by Nélie Jacquemart to admire in the Giotto Cabinet, a guided tour of the château gardens, and above all, a workshop to learn how to whip up the famous Chantilly cream.
+Delicious!
+The estate is full of kid-friendly activities, with flamboyant equestrian shows as well as several outdoor games and treasure hunts.
+Of course, the beauty of the château also lies in its three gardens, perfect for a sunny picnic, relaxing in a bucolic hamlet, or wandering near the sheep (and even kangaroos!) in the park.
+A stop at the Grand Stables is a must — a masterpiece of 17th-century architecture that houses the Horse Museum, complete with real animals sure to delight aspiring little knights.

-Nearby dining spot: The restaurant at Le Hameau park, where you can enjoy fresh products in the midst of nature, including a warm goat cheese salad (€17.70) or lamb shank (€27.60), and, of course, a generous serving of homemade Chantilly cream!
+A nearby food spot: Le Hameau, the park restaurant, where you can enjoy fresh seasonal produce surrounded by nature, including a warm goat cheese salad (€17.80), a lamb shank (€29), and above all, a generous serving of homemade Chantilly cream (€8.80)!

 © Château de Chantilly (@chateauchantilly), Thibault Charpentier, RMN GP, Sophie Lloyd (@sophielloydpatrimoine).